rkiel/git-utilities/README.md

 #### Rebase

-Use the `rebase` subcommand pull down any changes from the standard branch and rebase them with you changes.
+Use the `rebase` subcommand to pull down any changes from the standard branch and then rebase with your feature branch changes.

 ```
 feature rebase
 ```

-For example, the `master` branch is pulled down and then rebased into the feature branch.

 #### Merge